The Quantum Agreement Theorem

 Soon after the formalism of quantum mechanics (QM) was in place, the question of the role of the observer arose.
-Bohr argued that the outcome of an experiment, and even which physical quantities can meaningfully be said to possess values, naturally depends on the experimental context, while Einstein famously objected that such ``observer-created" facts conflict with scientific realism (Held, 1998).
-Wigner, (1961) sharpened the issue with his Friend Paradox.
-If Wigner treats his colleague and her laboratory as a quantum system in superposition, he must assign an entangled state to a situation in which the colleague herself has already witnessed a definite outcome.
+Bohr argued that the outcome of an experiment, and even which physical quantities can meaningfully be said to possess values, naturally depend on the experimental context, while Einstein famously objected that such ``observer-created'' facts conflict with scientific realism (Held, 1998).
+Wigner (1961) sharpened the issue with his Friend paradox.
+If Wigner treats his colleague together with her laboratory as a quantum system in superposition, he must assign an entangled state to a situation in which the colleague herself has already witnessed a definite outcome.
 This thought experiment suggests that observer dependence might even yield intersubjective contradiction.

-The debate has continued.
-Elaborating on Wigner's Friend, Frauchiger and Renner (2018) recently presented a scenario exhibiting an especially strong form of intersubjective disagreement, which causes the authors to question the consistency of QM.
+The debate has continued in modern form.
+Elaborating on Wigner's Friend, Frauchiger and Renner (2018) presented a scenario exhibiting an especially strong form of intersubjective disagreement, raising questions about the consistency of QM.
 (See also Brukner, 2018; Nurgalieva and del Rio, 2018; Proietti et al., 2019).
-Under quantum Bayesianism (QBism), full intersubjectivity is allowed in any measurement setting (Fuchs and Schack, 2013; Fuchs, Mermin, and Schack, 2014).
+Relational quantum mechanics (Rovelli, 1996; Di Biagio and Rovelli, 2021) holds that physical states are always defined relative to another system -- usually, an observer.
+The question of intersubjective agreement has been studied under this approach and a specific postulate, called ``cross-perspective links" (Adlam and Rovelli, 2023), put forward that ensures agreement about past quantum events.
+In quantum Bayesianism (QBism), full intersubjectivity is allowed in any measurement setting (Fuchs and Schack, 2013; Fuchs, Mermin, and Schack, 2014).